Medal "For Distinguished Labour": Medal statute

 The Medal "For Distinguished Labour" was worn on the left side of the chest and in the presence of other medals of the USSR, immediately after the Medal "For Labour Valour".
-If worn in the presence of awards of the Russian Federation, the latter have precedence.
+If worn in the presence of awards of the Russian federation, the latter have precedence.

+In addition to its place within the order of wear, the medal was often presented during official ceremonies marking professional holidays, production milestones, or significant anniversaries in Soviet industry in World War II.
+Recipients typically received an accompanying certificate issued by the Presidium of the Supreme Soviet of the Soviet Union, which formally recorded the grounds for the award.
+Although primarily civilian in character, the medal was regarded as one of the more widely awarded distinctions of the Soviet honours system, reflecting the state’s emphasis on labour achievements, civic participation, and contributions to the national economy.

 Medal description

 The Medal "For Distinguished Labour" was a 32 mm in diameter circular medal struck from .925 silver with a raised rim on both sides.
 In the upper 3/4 of the obverse, a 21 mm high by 20 mm wide ruby-red enamelled image of the hammer and sickle over the relief inscription "USSR" («СССР») in 3.5 mm high letters.
 In the lower quarter of the obverse below the hammer and sickle, the sunken and red enamelled inscription on two rows "FOR DISTINGUISHED LABOUR" («ЗА ТРУДОВОЕ ОТЛИЧИЕ») in 2 mm high letters.
 On the otherwise plain reverse, the relief inscription on two rows of 2.5 mm high letters "LABOUR IN THE USSR - A MATTER OF HONOUR" («ТРУД В СССР — ДЕЛО ЧЕСТИ»).
 The medal was numbered until 1945.

 Early awards hung from a small triangular mount covered with a red ribbon with a threaded stub and screw for attachment to clothing.
 Following the 1943 decree, the Medal "For Labour Valour" was secured by a ring through the medal suspension loop to a standard Soviet pentagonal mount covered by a 24mm wide lilac coloured silk moiré ribbon with 2 mm wide yellow edge stripes.